Skip to main content

 Endocrine and Gastroenterology

-IMS basic and clinical science researchers explore the mechanisms governing gut, liver and hormone regulation to deepen our understanding and better treat conditions like diabetes, hepatitis B and C, inflammatory bowel disease, obesity, thyroid diseases, and more.
+IMS researchers in basic and clinical sciences investigate the complex mechanisms that regulate the gut, liver, and endocrine system — advancing knowledge and improving treatments for conditions such as diabetes, hepatitis B and C, inflammatory bowel disease, obesity, and thyroid disorders.

 Search our faculty directory for experts in this field.